eeenya-99/Flying-Red-Panda-lab1-variant7/README.md

   by key.
   - dict_to_hash(dict): Parameter 'dict' should be dictionary type in python.
-  - filter_even(): Determine whether the value corresponding to the key in the dictionary is a number type, if the number is even, remove the element from the dictionary.
+  - filter(func): Determine whether the value corresponding to the key in the dictionary satisfy the predicate 'func'.
+If the value doesn't satisfy the 'func', remove the element from the dictionary.
   - map(func): Pay attention to the different value types of the elements in the dictionary, some operations can only operate on numeric types but not on string types, and some operations can